codeeverything/planck-mvc/README.md

 - By calling ```$this->set('property_name', 'property_value');``` inline within a controller, to set return values in a peacemeal fashion
 - By returning a value, or set of values from the controller ```return ['property' => 'value', 'result' => 1234];```
-  - Note: This return can be any serializable data type
+  - Note: This return can be any serializable data type (using the JsonSerializable interface in PHP this could even be a POPO)

 ### Responses